ghc-proposals/ghc-proposals/README.rst

   This is also a good section to outline the changes to the implementation, or otherwise include insights that assume familiarity with the implementation.

+Here are some characteristics that a good proposal should have

+* It should be self-standing.
+Some proposals accumulate a long and interesting discussion thread, but in ten years time all that will be gone (except for the most assiduous readers).
+  Before acceptance, therefore, the proposal should be edited to reflect the fruits of that dicussion, so that it can stand alone.

+* It should be precise, especially the "Proposed change specification" section.
+Language design is complicated, with lots of interactions.
+It is not enough to offer a few suggestive examples and hope that the reader can infer the rest.
+Vague proposals waste everyone's time; precision is highly valued.

+  We do not insist on a fully formal specification, with a machine-checked proof.
+There is no such baseline to work from, and it would set the bar far too high.
+On the other hand, for proposals involving syntactic changes, it is very reasonable to ask for a BNF for the changes.

+  Ultimately, the necessary degree of precision is a judgement that the committee must make; but authors should try hard to offer precision.

+* It should offer evidence of utility.
+Even the strongest proposals carry costs:

+  * For programmers: they usually make the language just a bit more complicated;
+  * For GHC maintainers: they make the implementation a bit more complicated;
+  * For those wanting to proposals in the future: they usually add new back-compat burdens, and consume syntactic design space.
+  * Moreover, all these costs contitute a permanent tax on every future programmer, langauge designer, and GHC maintainer.

+  The tax may well be worth it (a language without polymorphism would be simpler but we don't want it), but the case should be made.

+  The case is stronger if lots of people jump in saying "yes, this would be so useful to me".
+The committee is often faced with proposals that are reasonable, but where there is a suspicion that no one other than the author cares.
+  Defusing this suspicion, by describing use-cases and inviting support from others, is helpful.

+* It should be compiously iillustrated with examples, to aid understanding.

 Proposals are written in either `ReStructuredText <http://www.sphinx-doc.org/en/stable/rest.html>`_ or `Markdown <https://github.github.com/gfm/>`_.
 While the proposal process itself has no preference, keep in mind that the `GHC Users Guide <http://downloads.haskell.org/~ghc/latest/docs/html/users_guide/editing-guide.html>`_ uses ReStructuredText exclusively.
 Accepted proposals written in ReStructuredText thus have the slight benefit that they can be more easily included in the official GHC documentation.